dials/dials/doc/sphinx/developer_tutorial.rst

       pass

 The implementation may choose to handle this as a list of single experiment profile models.
-The profile model should have methods for computing the bounding box of reflections for a number of experiments, computing the partiality of reflections and computing the foreground/background mask.
+The profile model should have methods for predicting the reflections, computing the bounding box of reflections for a number of experiments, computing the partiality of reflections and computing the foreground/background mask.
 Of these the bounding box and mask methods are crucial for integration to work; partiality is currently only used in reporting and can be a placeholder.

 The extention should have the ability to dump the profile model to phil parameters so that it can be input via a profile.phil file to, for example,